Capital Requirements Regulation (“Article 450 CRR”) Remuneration Disclosure

 Decision Making Process for Remuneration

-Royal London Group has a Remuneration Committee made up of Non-executive Directors and advised by independent remuneration consultants.
-The Committee has overall responsibility for remuneration policy across the Group companies.
-The Committee’s primary role is to ensure that the Group’s pay structures are in line with the Key Remuneration Principles.
+Royal London Group has a Remuneration Committee made up of Non-Executive Directors and advised by independent remuneration consultants.
+The Committee has overall responsibility for the remuneration policy across the Group companies.
+The Committee’s primary role is to ensure that the Group’s pay structures are in line with the Remuneration Policy aims.
 The Committee’s Terms of Reference are available on the Royal London website .

 Royal London’s remuneration schemes are designed to reward employees for their performance and contribution to the success of their business unit and the Group.

 In determining short-term incentive awards, there are three factors which impact the overall level awarded:

 - Royal London Group Performance – how well the Group performs against the Group Customer Value Scorecard will determine the overall bonus funding available.

 - Business Unit/Function Performance – how well the business unit or function performs will determine what share of the bonus funding the business unit or function receives; and

 - Personal Performance – each employee is awarded an ‘On-Track’ or ‘Off-Track’ performance rating which reflects their performance and overall contribution to the success of the business, and upon which individual bonus awards are determined.

 All employees are remunerated with an annual fixed salary and variable payments, which may be a greater proportion of total compensation than fixed salary.
 All variable amounts are distributed as cash, apart from awards deferred under the Royal London Short Term Incentive Plan (STIP) and the Royal London Long Term Incentive Plan (LTIP) where awards are invested in and converted into units within an RLAM Fund.
 Arrangements are in place for elements of the cash awards to be deferred for a period of up to 5 years.